ssbc/ssb-feed-format/README.md

 Given a `msg` encoded with `encoding`, this function should return a native message.

+We recommend that `encoding` is allowed be undefined, in which case it would default to the value `'js'`.

 ### `fromNativeMsg(nativeMsg, encoding)`

 Given a `nativeMsg`, this function should encode it with `encoding` and return the corresponding encoded message.
 For instance, typically `encoding` is `'js'` and in that case it should return a classic JavaScript SSB message object.

+We recommend that `encoding` is allowed be undefined, in which case it would default to the value `'js'`.

 ### `toPlaintextBuffer(opts)`